 Module "Theories for Analyzing Changing Societies"

-The courses in this module provide an overview of the various general social theory foundations for understanding and analyzing "changing societies".
-The courses introduce students to the theories that seek to explain society, culture and politics from a historical and contemporary perspective, but also to individual sub-areas of social, political and cultural processes.
-They focus on local, regional, national and international levels and discuss structural and institutional as well as process-oriented and actor-centered approaches.
+The courses in this module provide an overview of the various theoretical foundations for understanding and analyzing “changing societies.”
+They introduce theories that seek to explain society, culture, and politics from both historical and contemporary perspectives, as well as selected areas of social, political, and cultural processes.
+The courses address developments at the local, regional, national, and international levels and discuss structural and institutional approaches as well as process-oriented and actor-centered perspectives.

 Module "Methods for Analyzing Changing Societies"

-The courses in this module provide the methodological foundations for empirical work on the subject of "changing societies".
-Students select the courses that provide them with the methodological tools they need to participate in a Changing Societies Lab from the Department's recurring basic courses on qualitative and quantitative research methods.
-The individual research groups involved define the requirements, which are summarized in an information sheet for the students.
-This module also teaches the basics that qualify students to write a research-related master's thesis.
-The basic offer is occasionally supplemented by specific, specialized methods courses.
+The courses in this module provide the methodological foundations for empirical work on the subject of “changing societies.”
+Students select from the Department’s regularly offered basic courses in qualitative and quantitative research methods those courses that provide them with the methodological tools required for participation in a Changing Societies Lab.
+The individual participating research groups define the relevant requirements, which are summarized for students in an information sheet.
+This module also provides the foundations needed for writing a research-oriented Master’s thesis.
+The basic course offerings are occasionally complemented by specific, specialized methods courses.

 Module "Migration, Mobility and Transnationalism"

-This module offers courses on the main topic of "Migration and Mobility".
-The courses convey theories and approaches of migration and mobility research, provide an introduction to the historical development and current processes of migration using various examples and lay the foundations for an understanding of the national and international framework of migration policy.
-They also deal with the overarching issues of networked and transnational societies.
+This module offers courses focusing on the thematic area of “migration and mobility.”
+The courses introduce students to theories and approaches in migration and mobility research, provide an overview of historical developments and current processes of migration through various examples, and lay the foundations for understanding the national and international frameworks of migration policy.
+They also address broader questions relating to interconnected and transnational societies.
 Students must attend at least one seminar or research seminar in this module.

 Module "Conflicts and Peacebuilding"

-general theories, the focus will be on topics such as global governance, mediation, statehood and democracy, the role of economic actors in conflict contexts and transitional justice.
-In addition, the interplay between academia and practice will be examined using concrete examples.
+This module offers courses focusing on the thematic area of conflict and peace research.
+In addition to introducing general theories, the module addresses topics such as global governance, mediation, statehood and democracy, the role of economic actors in conflict contexts, and transitional justice.
+The interplay between academic research and practice is also examined through concrete examples.
 Students must attend at least one seminar or research seminar in this module.

 Module "Resources and Sustainability"